PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticmulticallers.rst

      doc: |-
        Sample name for the TUMOR sample from which to generate the readGroupHeaderLine for BwaMem
      type: string
-   - id: cutadapt_adapters
-     doc: |-
-       Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
-The file must contain sets of named adapters in the form: ``name[tab]sequence``.
-Lines prefixed with a hash will be ignored.
-     type:
-     - File
-     - 'null'
-   - id: gatk_intervals
-     doc: List of intervals over which to split the GATK variant calling
-     type:
-       type: array
-       items: File
-   - id: gridss_blacklist
-     doc: BED file containing regions to ignore.
-     type: File
-   - id: vardict_intervals
-     doc: List of intervals over which to split the VarDict variant calling
-     type:
-       type: array
-       items: File
-   - id: strelka_intervals
-     doc: An interval for which to restrict the analysis to.
-     type: File
-     secondaryFiles:
-     - .tbi
-   - id: allele_freq_threshold
-     doc: "The threshold for VarDict's allele frequency, default: 0.05 or 5%"
-     type: float
-     default: 0.05
    - id: reference
      doc: |-
        The reference genome from which to align the reads.
 This requires a number indexes (can be generated with the 'IndexFasta' pipeline This pipeline has been tested using the HG38 reference set.